Polygenic score: Key considerations

 Methods for generating polygenic scores in humans are an active area of research.
 Two key considerations in developing polygenic scores are which SNPs and the number of SNPs to include.
 The simplest method—the so-called "pruning and thresholding" method—sets weights equal to the coefficient estimates from a regression of the trait on each genetic variant.
 The included SNPs may be selected using an algorithm that attempts to ensure that each marker is approximately independent.

 The independence of each SNP is important for the score's predictive accuracy.
 SNPs that are physically close to each other are more likely to be in linkage disequilibrium, meaning they typically are inherited together and therefore do not provide independent predictive power.
-The removal of these snips is called "pruning".
+The removal of these SNPs is called "pruning".
 The "thresholding" refers to using only SNPs that meet a specific p-value threshold.

 Penalized regression can also be used to construct polygenic scores.
 From prior information, penalized regression assigns probabilities based on: 1) how many genetic variants are expected to affect a trait and 2) the distribution of their effect sizes.
 These methods, in effect, "penalize" the large coefficients in a regression model and shrink them conservatively.
 One popular tool for this approach is "PRS-CS".
 Another is to use Bayesian methods, first proposed in 2001, that directly incorporate genetic features of a given trait and genomic features like linkage disequilibrium.
 One Bayesian method uses "linkage disequilibrium prediction" or LDpred.

 More approaches for developing polygenic risk scores continue to be described.
 For example, by incorporating effect sizes from populations of different ancestral backgrounds, the predictive ability of scores can be improved.
 Incorporating knowledge of the functional roles of specific genomic chunks can improve the utility of scores.
 Studies have examined the performances of these methods on standardized dataset.